MariaPadilha32/dailyquotesgenerator/README.md

 1)Inconsistent Image Display: One of the issues I had was that the background images were not displaying as intended.
 The issue was fixed by removing "../" from "let backgroundImagesQuotes" and "let backgroundImagesJokes".

-Toggle button functionality.
+2)Toggle button functionality.
 Initially, when users clicked on the toggle button to switch between displaying quotes and jokes, the expected behavior was not observed.
 Instead, clicking on the "A Daily Dose of Joyful Wisdom" (quotes) or "A Daily Dose of Fun" (jokes) buttons would automatically switch to the other content type, leading to unintended behavior.

 Resolution: